Implantable cardioverter defibrillator (ICD)

 For some valve problems, medical management is the first step in treatment.
 Correcting the problem surgically often improves or resolves the condition as well.

+During valve repair, the damaged sections of the valve are strengthened.
+During valve replacement, the failing valve is removed, and a new valve is used in its place.
 A variety of different replacement valves can be used, including a mechanical valve made from metal and plastic, or one made from human or animal tissue.
 During the surgery, the patient is connected to a heart-lung machine that supplies blood to the brain and body.
-The bad valve is removed and replaced.

-In some patients, heart valve replacement may occur without surgery.
+In some patients, heart valve replacement can occur without surgery.
+TAVR is a minimally invasive procedure where a new valve is inserted without removing the old, damaged valve.
 But candidacy for this kind of procedure is highly individualized.

 Read more about heart valve surgery.